Privacy Notice of ifm electronic gmbh

 c) You can configure your browser settings according to your wishes and for example reject the acceptance of third-party cookies or all cookies.
 Please note, that in such a case you may not be able to use all functions of our websites.

-c) You can prevent the storage of cookies by adjusting your browser settings accordingly; however, we point out that if you do so, you might not be able to use all functions of these websites.
-Furthermore, you can prevent the recording of data about your use of the websites generated by the cookie (incl. your IP address) to Google and the processing of this data by Google by downloading and installing the browser plug-in available at:
+You can prevent the storage of cookies by adjusting your browser settings accordingly; however, we point out that if you do so, you might not be able to use all functions of this website.

 2.5 Google Tag Manager